ibm-js/deliteful/docs/list/List.md

 <a name="styling"></a>
 ## Element Styling

+### Supported themes

+This widget provides default styling for the following delite themes:

+* bootstrap

+### CSS Classes

 The List widget comes with two different styling that are applied by setting the `baseClass` property to one of the following values: